About Cira Center

 “Coming to therapy can be a big step in a person’s life.
 It is a choice to grow, heal, and give yourself space to work on your needs.
 In safe & comfortable sessions that welcome authenticity and vulnerability, we will create goals and collaboratively find ways to attain them.
 As we increase our understanding of your inner world and the world around you, we’ll take steps to bring you to the person you want to be.”

-Specialties: Depression, Anxiety, ADHD, Neurodiversity, Anger Management, LGBTQ+, Trauma and PTSD
+Specialties: Depression, Anxiety, ADHD, Neurodiversity, Career/Life Transition, LGBTQ+, Trauma and PTSD

-Austin Newcomb (he/him/his) is obtaining his licensure as a Licensed Professional Counselor (LPC) in the state of Illinois.
-He recently graduated from the University of Mississippi, holding a Master’s degree in Clinical Mental Health Counseling (M.Ed.).
+Austin Newcomb (he/him/his) is a Licensed Professional Counselor (LPC) in the state of Illinois.
+He graduated from the University of Mississippi, holding a Master’s degree in Clinical Mental Health Counseling (M.Ed.).
 He also has a Bachelor of Science (B.S.) in Integrated Marketing Communications with an emphasis in public relations and minors in business and gender studies.

 Austin has previous experience in a variety of settings, ranging from community mental health and college counseling centers to in-patient treatment centers.
 He has experience working with adolescents, teens, and adults struggling with depression, anxiety, trauma, PTSD, mood disorders, sex/relationship issues, identity, and other life challenges for individuals, couples, and families.